CarlWright/cottage_watcher/README.md

 This erlang application works on the Raspberry PI using the "bmp085" and "erlang_ale" library to interface using I2C to the BMP085 device.
 The BMP085 device measures both air temperature and air pressure.

-THe cottage_watcher checks air temperature and air pressure once a minute and records the measurements.
+The cottage_watcher checks air temperature and air pressure once a minute and records the measurements.
 After midnight each day, it prepares a report and line plot for each type of measurement and sends it to the destination you define.

 It also checks the temperature every minute and will send a warning message the first time the termperature is outside a range you define.
 If the measurements persist, it sends URGENT messages detailing the temperature problem.
 If the problem goes away for a period you designate, it will forget any previous out-of-range measurements.